ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Problem Setting and Preliminaries

 \section{Problem Setting and Preliminaries}

-\paragraph{Task.} We study \emph{column-level schema matching} between a \emph{source} schema and a \emph{target} schema.
+We study \emph{column-level schema matching} between a \emph{source} schema and a \emph{target} schema.
 Let \(S=\{s_1,\ldots,s_m\}\) and \(T=\{t_1,\ldots,t_n\}\) denote the sets of columns in the respective schemas.
 Each column \(x\in S\cup T\) is associated with intrinsic metadata (e.g., name and optional description).
-In addition, schemas often provide lightweight structure that can be used as context, such as table/section membership, key relationships, and (when a meaningful presentation order exists) local neighborhoods induced by that order (e.g., documentation order, form order, or survey instrument order).
+In addition, schemas often provide lightweight structure that can be used as context, such as table/section membership, key relationships, and (when a meaningful presentation order exists) local neighborhoods induced by that order (e.g., documentation order, form order, or serialized field order).
 We also assume the source and target schemas (and their metadata/structure) may be preprocessed (e.g., embedded or indexed) and then reused across many match queries.
 At use time, the input is a single source column \(s\in S\), and the task is to select a semantically equivalent target column \(t\in T\).
 Equivalently, over all source columns this yields a mapping \(M:S\rightarrow T\); we focus on a \emph{forced-choice selection} setting where every \(s\) selects exactly one \(t\).
 We do not require \(M\) to be globally one-to-one unless enforced by a downstream application.

 \paragraph{Remark (pairwise scoring vs.\ selection).} An alternative formulation assigns a compatibility score \(f(s,t)\) to each pair and then selects a match by \(\arg\max_{t\in T} f(s,t)\).
 In this paper we directly define and evaluate the selection problem \(M:S\rightarrow T\), consistent with our benchmarks and evaluation protocol.
+Accordingly, we report accuracy because in this setting it is identical to micro-F1.

 \paragraph{Example.} Consider: \begin{itemize} \item \textbf{Source columns:} \texttt{name}, \texttt{zip\_code}. \item \textbf{Target columns:} \texttt{customer\_name}, \texttt{postal\_code}. \end{itemize} After preprocessing \(S\) and \(T\) (e.g., indexing/embedding \(T\)), a query might take \(s=\texttt{zip\_code}\) as input and output \(t=\texttt{postal\_code}\).